marijnh/Eloquent-JavaScript/20_node.md

 Though promises have been part of JavaScript for a while, at the time of writing their integration into Node.js is still a work in progress.
-There is an object `promises` exported from the `fs` package since version 10.1, which contains most of the same functions as `fs`, but using promises rather than callback functions.
+There is an object `promises` exported from the `fs` package since version 10.1 that contains most of the same functions as `fs` but uses promises rather than callback functions.

 ```
 const {readFile} = require("fs").promises;